electronstorm/battle-eye-client/README.md

 # Description
 A BattleEye Client for node.js.
-Used for Arma2, DayZ and Arma 3.
+Used for Arma2 and Arma 3.

 # Install
 ```